 Here is the structure of the Aria:

-This structure is followed in all variations (we will discuss minor variations later).
-Each section normally has 16 measures, but in some variations two measures are combined into one, so each section has only 8 measures.
-In variation 16 (overture), part B has 32 measures because part A is in 2/2 (the overture) and part B is in 3/8.
-In this case, two measures of part B, correspond to one measure in the Aria.
+All variations follow this structure (we will discuss minor variations later).
+Most sections have 16 measures, but in some variations, two measures are combined into one, so each section has only eight measures.
+In variation 16 (overture), part B has 32 measures.
+In this case, two 3/8 measures of part B correspond to one measure in the Aria.